Letter from an Unknown Woman (1948 film): Plot

+In early twentieth century Vienna, a man named Stefan Brand returns home; he is due to duel against an opponent the next morning but plans to skip town and avoid it.
+His mute butler hands him a letter, addressed to him by a woman who claims that she may be dead by the time he receives it, which Stefan begins reading.

-In late nineteenth century Vienna, Lisa, a teenager living in an apartment building, becomes fascinated by a new tenant, concert pianist Stefan Brand.
-Stefan is making a name for himself through energetic performances.
-Lisa becomes obsessed with Stefan, staying up late to listen to him play, and sneaking into his apartment and admiring him from a distance.
+Many years earlier, Lisa, a teenager living in an apartment building, becomes infatuated by Stefan, a new tenant and concert pianist at the time.
+She stays up late to hear him practising, sneaks into his apartment while he is out, admires him from a distance, and seeks to dress better and act gracefully in the hope of becoming worthy of his attentions.
 Despite her actions, they only meet once and Stefan takes little notice of her.

 One day, Lisa's mother announces her marriage to a wealthy and respectable gentleman, who lives in Linz, and tells Lisa that they will all move there.
 Lisa resists her mother's plans and runs away from the railway station and goes back to the apartment, where she is let in by the porter.
 She knocks on Stefan's door, but no one answers.
 She decides to wait outside for him to return.
 Early the next morning, Stefan returns home with another woman.
-After seeing the two, a distraught Lisa travels to Linz, where she joins her mother and new stepfather.
+After seeing the two, a distraught Lisa returns to Linz, joining her mother and new stepfather.

-In Linz, she is transformed into a respectable woman and courted by a young military officer from a good family.
-He eventually proposes to Lisa, but she turns him down, saying that she is in love with someone else living in Vienna and is even engaged to be married to him.
-Confused and heartbroken, he accepts her situation.
-When they learn about Lisa's actions, her mother and stepfather demand to know why she did not accept the proposal.
-"I told him the truth," replies Lisa.
+A short time later, Lisa is courted by a young military officer from a good family.
+He eventually proposes to Lisa, but she turns him down, lying that she is engaged to be married to someone else living in Vienna.

-Years later, Lisa is estranged from her parents and works in Vienna as a dress model.
-Every night she waits outside Stefan's window, hoping to be noticed.
-One night he notices her, and although he does not recognize her, he finds himself strangely drawn to her.
+Returning to Vienna, Lisa works as a dress model, waiting outside Stefan's window every night.
+One night he notices her and although he does not recognize her, finds himself strangely drawn to her.
 They go on a long, romantic date that ends with their making love.
-Soon after, Stefan leaves for a concert in Milan, promising to contact her soon, but he never does.
+Soon after, Stefan leaves for a concert in Milan, promising to return within two weeks, but he never does.
 Lisa eventually gives birth to their child, never trying to contact Stefan, wanting to be the "one woman you had known who asked you for nothing."